Table of Contents

-Rickets and osteomalacia have been explained in great detail in a separate article and the readers are encouraged to have a read at that article to enhance their knowledge on the topic.
-Both the occurrence of vitamin D dependent type 1 rickets and vitamin D resistant rickets have been discussed.
+Rickets and osteomalacia have been explained in great detail in a separate article and readers are encouraged to review that article to enhance their knowledge on the topic.
+Both the occurrence of vitamin D-dependent type 1 rickets and vitamin D-resistant rickets have been discussed.
 Osteomalacia is the adult counterpart of rickets.

 Interpretation of Serum Calcium and Phosphate

-The normal range of calcium is 8.8 to 10.3 mg/dl (2.2–4.6 mmol/L).
+The normal range of calcium is 8.8–10.3 mg/dL (2.2–4.6 mmol/L).
 Calcium is present in 3 forms in the body.
-Either it is bound to organic and inorganic anions like citrate (which constitutes 15%) or it is bound to albumin (which constitutes 40%) or it exists in the free active ionized form.
+It is either bound to organic and inorganic anions like citrate (occurrence 15%) or bound to albumin (occurrence 40%); it can also exist in the free active ionized form.

-Though total calcium consists of both bound and free-form, in diseases such as hypoalbuminemia, there is a disproportionate decline of the bound calcium.
-It should also be noted that for the establishment of the diagnosis, the concomitant measurement of the parathyroid hormone and also of vitamin D is recommended.
+Although total calcium consists of both bound and free forms, in diseases such as hypoalbuminemia, there is a disproportionate decline of bound calcium.
+It should also be noted that to establish a diagnosis, the concomitant measurement of parathyroid hormone levels and vitamin D is recommended.

-In acute respiratory alkalosis, the increase in the binding of calcium to albumin (due to the change in the extracellular pH) causes a decrease in the ionized calcium level.
+In acute respiratory alkalosis, the increased binding of calcium to albumin (due to changes in extracellular pH) causes a decrease in ionized calcium levels.

-In multiple myeloma, there is an increase in the total calcium in the body (due to the binding of calcium to the protein), increase in the free calcium level (due to the activation of the osteolytic activity leading) and elevation of the phosphate level.
+In multiple myeloma, there is an increase in total calcium in the body (due to the binding of calcium to the protein), an increase in free calcium level (due to the activation of osteolytic activity), and elevation of phosphate level.

-In the deficiency state of vitamin D, the level of calcium may be corrected by the compensatory secretion of parathyroid hormone.
+In vitamin D deficiency, the calcium level may be corrected by the compensatory secretion of parathyroid hormone.

 In patients with chronic kidney disease, it is preferable to measure ionized serum calcium.
-This is because estimation of ionized serum calcium from total serum calcium is unreliable due to the accompanying acidosis and also overestimated correction of the amount of calcium bound to serum albumin.
+This is because the estimation of ionized serum calcium from total serum calcium is unreliable because of the accompanying acidosis, and also because of the overestimated correction of the amount of calcium bound to serum albumin.

-In case of the osteomalacia, the scenario will be a decrease in serum vitamin D, decrease in serum and urinary calcium, decrease in the phosphate level, along with the compensatory elevation of PTH and elevation of bone-derived alkaline phosphatase.
+In the case of osteomalacia, the scenario will be reductions in serum vitamin D, serum and urinary calcium, and phosphate level, along with compensatory elevations of parathyroid hormone and bone-derived alkaline phosphatase.

-In rickets, there is also a decrease in the serum calcium and serum phosphate along with an increase in bone-derived alkaline phosphatase.
+In rickets, there is also a decrease in serum calcium and serum phosphate along with an increase in bone-derived alkaline phosphatase.
 Vitamin D levels vary depending on the type of rickets.
-In vitamin D sensitive rickets, there is a decrease in vitamin D levels but in vitamin D resistant rickets there is a normal level of the hormone vitamin D.
+In vitamin D-sensitive rickets, there is a decrease in vitamin D levels but in vitamin D-resistant rickets, the level of vitamin D is normal.

-It should be noted that in hypocalcemia which occurs following vitamin D deficiency, the concomitant increase in the parathyroid hormone level, which occurs as a compensatory mechanism, masks the development of hypocalcemia and at the same time increases the urinary phosphate excretion leading to the development of hypophosphatemia.
-The circulating 25 hydroxyvitamin D also known as calcidiol is the best index for the sufficiency of vitamin D in the body.
+It should be noted that in hypocalcemia, which occurs following vitamin D deficiency, the concomitant increase in parathyroid hormone levels, which occurs as a compensatory mechanism, masks the development of hypocalcemia.
+At the same time, this increase in parathyroid hormone levels results in increased urinary phosphate excretion, leading to the development of hypophosphatemia.
+Circulating 25-hydroxyvitamin D is the best index of vitamin D sufficiency in the body.

-Hypercalcemia is an increase in the calcium level greater than 10.5 to 11 mg/dl.
-Measurement of serum calcium and phosphorus, along with renal function should be considered.
+Hypercalcemia is an increase in calcium levels above 10.5 mg/dL.
+Measurement of serum calcium and phosphorus, along with the assessment of renal function should be considered.
 Parathyroid hormone levels should also be measured.

-If parathormone is normal, then the diagnosis of familial benign hypercalcemia is considered.
-With the elevation of parathormone, primary hyperparathyroidism or tertiary hyperparathyroidism should be considered.
+If parathyroid hormone levels are normal, then a diagnosis of familial benign hypercalcemia is suggested.
+With the elevation of parathyroid hormone, primary hyperparathyroidism or tertiary hyperparathyroidism should be considered.
 For primary hyperparathyroidism, medical treatment is considered.
-If the patient is symptomatic and in case of tertiary hyperparathyroidism, surgery is the treatment.
+If the patient is symptomatic and in the case of tertiary hyperparathyroidism, surgery is the treatment of choice.